LS102-summer2023/project-mishikakansal/writing/outline.md

 #Motivation

-1.Bridge the gap between the theoritical aspects of NLP in cybersecurity
+1. Bridge the gap between the theoretical aspects of NLP in cybersecurity.

-2.Practical application of NLP for preventing cyber attacks.
+2. Practical application of NLP for preventing cyber attacks.

-3.Develop strategies to address ethical issues when using NLP in cybersecurity.
+3. Develop strategies to address ethical issues when using NLP in cybersecurity.

-#Current State of the Art

-The current state of the art in the application of natural language processing (NLP) in cybersecurity is rapidly evolving.
-Here are some examples of recent research and developments:
-1) State of the art research to explain cybersecurity was covered in a survey of current AI applications in cybersecurity.(1)

 #Goals of the Project